 Treating High Cholesterol

 Treating high cholesterol with cholesterol-lowering medicines can reduce heart disease in women.
 As mentioned above, LDL cholesterol levels in women are higher after menopause.

 Treating High Blood Pressure

 Treating high blood pressure with other cholesterol-lowering medication helps reduce the risk of heart attack.
 Women should be especially aware of high blood pressure during pregnancy.

 Using Non-Oral Contraceptives

 Oral contraceptives may contribute to heart disease by increasing the risk of blood clots and raising blood pressure.
 These risks are more pronounced in women who smoke.

 Both men and women suffer from heart disease, but the percentage of women who suffer from vascular problems is often understated.
-If you need more information about heart disease in women and how to reduce your risk, the FH Foundation — a non-profit organization dedicated to educating people about familial hypercholesterolemia– is here to help.
+If you need more information about heart disease in women and how to reduce your risk, the Family Heart Foundation — a non-profit organization dedicated to educating people about familial hypercholesterolemia– is here to help.